ShutdownRepo/pywhisker/README.md

   -a [{list,add,spray,remove,clear,info,export,import}], --action [{list,add,spray,remove,clear,info,export,import}]
-                        Action to operate on msDS-KeyCredentialLink --use-ldaps           Use LDAPS instead of LDAP
-  -v, --verbose         verbosity level (-v for verbose, -vv for debug) -q, --quiet           show no information at all
+                        Action to operate on msDS-KeyCredentialLink --use-ldaps           Use LDAPS instead of LDAP --use-schannel        Use LDAP Schannel (TLS) for certificate-based authentication -v, --verbose         verbosity level (-v for verbose, -vv for debug) -q, --quiet           show no information at all